Alternative Dispute Resolution and Collaborative Law

 Another option is to use the State supported

 mediation centres namely the Family Support Agency.
-I can advise
+There could

 confirm that you are interested in the process.

-have come to the conclusion that parties should consider all ADR options before considering the legal route which to put it
+All parties should consider all ADR options before considering the legal